Noah-Du/Intern_2020/Blogs.md

 ![images](https://github.com/Noah-Du/Intern_2020/blob/master/source/vctl%20pull%20example.png)

+The command format should be:

+    vctl pull url/library/images-name:version

 Using this way, we can pull the images from local mirrors.
 But this method cannot set the registry mirrors permanently.
 You need to add the registry mirrors' url every time you pull.

 #### 2. Using the Mirrors.go Plug-in

-You can download the filr mirrors.go from this github and use it to set the registry mirrors permanently.
+You can download the file `mirrors.go` from this github and use it to set the registry mirrors permanently.
 After you download it, you can compile it with command:

     > go build mirrors.go
     > ls